SerratedGrin/Elk-Stack-Project/README.md

   - Note that the networks are peering - this allows both networks to seemlessly connect with each other, and simplifies configurations of the resource group containing the entire infrastructure.

-Filebeat collects data about the file system, ones that you can specify as may be necessary with a larger organization, and forwards them to Elasticsearch and/or Logstash for indexing.
+Filebeat collects data about file systems, or a system that you can specify as may be necessary with a larger organization, and forwards them to Elasticsearch and/or Logstash for indexing.

 Metricbeat (an accompanying service to Filebeat) collects server metrics - such as uptime, hardware utilization, peak response time, etc. This is particularly important tool for monitoring services such as Apache2 or MySQL.
 This data is also forwarded to Elasticsearch and/or Logstash.